sa-concept-refactoring/doc/chapters/managementSummary.typ

 / Key findings : #[

 - Some code parts within the LLVM Project are quite old and use older language features.
-- Pull Request often take a long time for reviewers to approve the changes.
+- Pull Requests often take a long time for reviewers to approve the changes.
 - The clangd documentation is written really well and provides good support.
 - Some functions are a bit confusing and lead to the wrong conclusions.